The Securitisation Law Review: Singapore

 Notwithstanding that the transaction was entered into at an undervalue or that the company was insolvent at that time or made insolvent as a consequence of that transaction, the court cannot make an order in respect of the undervalue transaction if the company entered into the transaction in good faith and for the purpose of carrying on its business and if at the time the company entered into the transaction, there were reasonable grounds for believing that the transaction would benefit the company.

 Unwinding of unfair preference transactions

-Section 225 of the IRDA allows the court to unwind transactions occurring before the commencement of judicial management or winding up that unfairly favour one creditor at the expense of other creditors even if the transaction does not diminish the company's assets.
+Section 225 of the IRDA allows the court to unwind transactions occurring before the commencement of judicial management or winding-up that unfairly favour one creditor at the expense of other creditors even if the transaction does not diminish the company's assets.
 This provision aims to police debtor misconduct and passivity and ensures that all creditors are treated fairly.

-The unfair preference transaction must be carried out a time when the company was insolvent or becomes insolvent as a result of the transaction.
+The unfair preference transaction must be carried out at a time when the company was insolvent or becomes insolvent as a result of the transaction.
 A presumption of insolvency will apply where a transaction at an undervalue was entered into with a person connected with the company (otherwise than by reason only of being the company's employee).